Skip to product information

 We do not ship Chestnuts to CA, WA, OR, FL, LA due to quarantine restrictions

 Chestnuts play a special role ecologically.
 While most nut trees on the east coast have a tendency to bare nuts on alternating years (sometimes taking more than one year off in-between big crops) chestnuts tend be produce a reliable crop annually.
 This makes chestnuts an incredibly important food source for a wide range of animals, including humans.
 From squirrels to bear, blue jays to humans, it is hard to find an animal who does not value the chestnut as a food source.
+Insects also rely on chestnut leaves and pollen as a food source.

 Chestnuts can grow into large and very long lived trees.
 Their wood is easy to work with and is extremely rot resistant.
 They need well draining soil but can handle steep slopes and some drought conditions once established.
 The nuts can be eaten raw, roasted, or ground into flour.
+In clay soils we recommend planting chestnuts up on mounds to improve drainage.

 There are several different species of chestnuts from different parts of the world as well as hybrids between these species.
 In the US trees of mostly Asian decent are commonly planted.
 For nut production Asian or hybrid trees are desired due to the presence of a blight which will kill most American chestnuts before they are able to produce a significant crop (more on that below).
 Many cultivars of chestnuts exist although often growers prefer to plant seedlings trees.
 Seedlings are cheaper than grafted trees.
 When sourced from quality parents seedlings will often express valuable characteristics such as nut size and productivity.
 Chestnut grafts are sometimes susceptible to failure before the tree reaches a mature age.
 The causes for this are not well understood but this is one more reason to consider seedlings trees.

 Here on the east coast the native American Chestnut was once a dominant forest tree from Florida to Maine.
 In the early 1900s a blight was accidentally imported from China which quickly devastated chestnut populations on the east coast.
 Prior to the blight American chestnuts accounted for 25% of the canopy within their range, in some areas stands of chestnut made up 50% or more of the canopy.
 These native trees were called the red woods of the east due to their truly massive size.
+The eastern Woodlands was an almost unimaginably different scene when these giants ruled the canopy.

-Since the arrival of the blight American Chestnut was nearly wiped out and is now considered functionally extinct.
-Although the blight played a large role in this downfall it is important to note two other factors.
 First that the forests of the east coast had already been dramatically altered prior to the introduction of the blight.
 Clear cutting for timber and farmland had taken place over vast stretches of forests since the arrival of Europeans.
-This combined with the forced removal of native peoples who played a vital role in these ecosystems caused ecological damage to our forest systems that are difficult to calculate.
+This combined with the forced removal of native peoples who played a vital role in these ecosystems caused ecological damage to our forest systems that are difficult to calculate and understand.
+The number of ecological changes that European settlers inflicted is mind boggling.

-Selections:
+2025 Selections:

 Asian seedlings - BARE ROOT